stuartpb/couchdb-in-a-hurry/README.md

 ### Views

-Views are map functions, optionally paired with a reduce function, that work kind of like stored queries that are calculated every time a document in the database is updated.
+Views are map functions, optionally paired with a reduce function, that work kind of like stored queries that are calculated every time a document in the database is added or updated.
 They map well to uses of data in an app, where the app always wants a certain aspect of the data in a certain way (like a calendar overview, where the app always wants the names and dates of all the user's events taking place in a certain month).

 ### Document validation